 Latency requirements

-For live performance involving In Ear Monitoring, it is critical to achieve extremely low latency as the performer ears its own performance.
+For live performance involving In Ear Monitoring, it is critical to achieve extremely low latency as the performer hears its own performance.
 The overall ‘latency budget’ of the full feedback loop has to be split between the microphone link, the processing and the feedback link (IEM).
 A significant portion of the latency budget is being consumed by the processing section, as production have moved to digital mixing deck.
 As a result, the remaining latency available for the wireless links is minimal.

 Performance comparison of digital vs. analogue radio microphones